SCENE 01 / HELICOPTER FILMING

 When should I choose helicopter over drone filming?

-Helicopters are ideal for extended aerial takes over the Andes, high-altitude sequences, shots requiring heavy cinema cameras, long-range Amazon or coast coverage, and situations where drones cannot operate due to DGAC restrictions, Machu Picchu bans, or national park rules.
-For quick setups and lower altitudes, drones may be more cost-effective.
+Helicopters work best for extended aerial takes over the Andes, high-altitude sequences, and shots that need heavy cinema cameras.
+They also handle long-range Amazon or coast coverage, plus spots where drones cannot fly due to DGAC limits, Machu Picchu bans, or national park rules.
+For quick setups and lower altitudes, drones may cost less.

 What camera systems do you use for helicopter filming?